DCGUY009/Langchain-Learning/Prompt Engineering Theory/ReAct Prompt.md

-Here you go — refined, optimized, and formatted in **Markdown**, as requested:

----

 # 🧠 Reasoning and Acting (ReAct)

 When we, as humans, are faced with complex tasks, we naturally **reason**, break the task down into smaller steps, **act** on them one by one, and ultimately complete the task.